livegnik/2way-poc-design/00-scope/03-definitions-and-terminology.md

 This file does not define schema formats, value representations, or validation algorithms.

+### 6.5 app_0

+app_0 is the reserved system app identifier used for core system identities, keys, and system scoped schema.

-### 6.5 Value kind
+### 6.6 Value kind

-A value kind is the schema level classification used to validate the representation of an Attribute value.
+A value kind is the schema level classification used to validate the representation of a value.

 In the PoC schema model, value_kind includes: